Topology-Aware Active Learning on Graphs: Numerical Experiments

 This section presents results on extending CC to provide a curvature-based signal for determining when PWLL-$\tau$ should transition from exploration to exploitation - that is, when to set $\tau = 0$.
 As discussed in Section \ref{sec:background:pwll}, given a user-defined parameter $K$, standard PWLL-$\tau$ decays $\tau$ to zero over 2K acquisition steps.
 After that, the algorithm becomes fully exploitative.

 We report results on 4 datasets: EMNIST \cite{cohen2017emnist} (an extension of MNIST using letters, with 47 classes), FashionMNIST, CIFAR-10, and Box, a two-class toy dataset consisting of a $65 \times 65$ lattice of points on the unit square with a class boundary at $x=0.3$, also used in \cite{miller2023poisson}.
 We adopt the re-labeling scheme from \cite{miller2023poisson} for EMNIST, FashionMNIST, and CIFAR-10.
 Specifically, we map original labels to their values modulo 5 for EMNIST and modulo 3 for FashionMNIST and CIFAR-10, creating “modulo” classes (e.g., (0,3,6,9), (1,4,7), and (2,5,8) for FashionMNIST and CIFAR-10).
 Each experiment is initialized with one labeled example per “modulo” class (e.g., 3 total labels for FashionMNIST and CIFAR-10).
 This yields more complex class boundaries and ensures some original classes are initially unlabeled, \textit{requiring} the active learner to discover them through exploration.
+We construct the graphs with $k_1=25$, and run 10 trials.
+In all experiments, we initialize with $\tau_0 = 0.1$ and compare: \begin{itemize} \item Fixed $\tau$ throughout, \item Decay schedule from \cite{miller2023poisson} for various $K$, \item Our curvature-based method for updating $\tau_0 = 0.1$ to $\tau = 0$. \end{itemize}